quincyfox/git-notes/assets/ch2.md

 - Datasets and codebases used in scientific or academic research.

-- Literature work, such as books, novels, screenplays, and others.
+- Literary work, such as books, novels, screenplays, and others.

 - Musical work by composers/musicians.